michaelfscott/DIVERSE_MAGIC_WHEAT/README.md

 Scripts associated with the analysis of the NIAB Diverse MAGIC wheat population.
 More information about this population can be found at http://mtweb.cs.ucl.ac.uk/mus/www/MAGICdiverse/index.html.

+# SCRIPTS

+The SCRIPTS directory contains shell scripts used for alignment, variant calling, imputation, and association mapping.
+These scripts were tested on the UCL Research Computing HPC cluster, which uses a Sun Grid Engine scheduler.
+The flags for submission via SGE are at the head of each submission script.
+The required software is specified/loaded in "Input/software.sh".
+This will have to be modified to reflect the local install locations.
+The locations for accessing raw data and writing intermediate files is specified in Input/data_and_variables.sh.

 # vcf2df.pl

 Perl script for extracting haplotype dosages from vcfs outputted by STITCH (Davies et al., 2016).